Skip to content

 Parameters

 indexes : iterable Iterable of index labels (numbers or hashables) used only to suffix the variable names for uniqueness. name_prefix : str Prefix for each created variable (e.g. x_).
-Must be unique with respect to existing prefixes (no prefix / super-prefix relations). lb, ub : float, default (0, 1) Lower and upper bounds for every created variable. var_type : {“integer”, “continuous”}, default “integer” Variable domain type.
+Must be unique with respect to existing prefixes (no prefix / super-prefix relations). lb, ub : float | dict | sequence, default (0, 1) Lower and upper bounds for created variables.
+Can be: - scalars (applied to all indexes), or - dicts mapping each index -> bound, or - sequences aligned with indexes order (same length). var_type : {“integer”, “continuous”}, default “integer” Variable domain type.

 Returns